anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw8.md

 On paper, sort the sequence of numbers 3, 1, 4, 1, 5, 9, 2, 6 using Heapsort, showing your work.
 Don't forget to build the initial heap using the `buildHeap` procedure we discussed in class and be careful with what kind of heap you use!

 Note: there is a lot of shifting and erasing and swapping with heapsort.
-You don't need to show every step clearly, you can show the heap in tree form and cross off and swap values, but aim to redraw the heap at progressive steps a few times and show the in progress sorted array at those points.
+You don't need to show every step clearly; you can show the heap in tree form and cross off and swap values, but aim to redraw the heap at progressive steps a few times and show the in progress sorted array at those points.
 So you should probably redraw the heap in updated states four (ish) times.

 ## Advanced questions